 So how, you might ask, do you align your member experience strategy to actually delight your members?

-But at the heart of every great member experience is an interaction that’s easy to navigate and execute, for both the customer and your MSR.
-It’s time to slow down and think through all the ways your members are reaching out to you.
+But at the heart of every great customer experience is an interaction that’s easy to navigate and execute, for both the customer and your agents.
+It’s time to slow down and think through all the ways your customers are reaching out to you.
 And make sure you have your foundational bases covered.

-But as we said above, that doesn’t mean they’re skipping out on the traditional physical channels.
-In fact, those who use mobile and computing channels more than once a week are more than 60% more likely to be active branch users.
-That means, while interested in new technologies, members still value face-to-face interactions.
+But, that doesn’t mean customers will skip out on traditional physical channels for good.
+In fact, those who use mobile and computing channels at least twice a week are +60% more likely to be active branch users.
+That means, while interested in new technologies, customers still value face-to-face interactions.

-Credit unions and financial services pros are investing billions in security and compliance, and it’s not looking to slow down over the next year.
+Financial service pros are investing billions in security and compliance.
+And that’s not looking to slow down over the next year.

-Financial services companies get attacked over a billion times each year.
+Financial services companies get attacked over a billion times each year, according to ForgeRock.
 That breaks down to about 30 attacks every second.

-The hard truth to swallow is, though, that not all of these breaches are the result of some schemey faceless person oceans away.
+The hard truth to swallow is, though, that not all of these breaches are the result of some schemey faceless person.
 IBM and the Ponemon Institute estimate that 50% of incidents are the result of malicious or criminal attacks.
-System glitches were tagged as the culprit for 27% of breaches and 23% were the result of negligent employees.
+Some 27% of breaches stemmed from system glitches, while 23% were the result of negligent employees.

 Threats to your security and compliance exist both outside of your walls and in.
 Negligence is as real of a threat as a faceless hacker.

-This year, as you invest in more (and better) cloud technology, make sure your team is up-to-date on adoption.
+Moving forward, as you invest in more (and better) cloud technology, make sure your team is up-to-date on adoption.
 Spend time to coach and train your employees so they understand how to use the platforms securely.
 And, above all, enable your team to provide the very best customer service – safely.